top of page

 It’s trickiest to find the right one for very small dogs.
 Most are waterproof, but check this.
 You need a solid connection with the collar/harness

 Don’t dismiss the subscription models.
 What is your dog’s safety worth?
 Having said that, many swear by models that are free to use.
 Tractive is around £40 but costs £144 a year.
-Pitpat, a very similar and highly regarded tracker, works in the same way, but costs £140-170 to buy but has no subscription.
+Pitpat, a very similar and highly regarded tracker, works in the same way.
+It costs £140-170 to buy but has no subscription.
+Pebblebee costs £32, no ongoing fee..
 Your choice.
 For what it’s worth, I change my Tractive devices every couple of years because battery life diminishes with time on any device, so that works best for us.
 Some have a free trial period and free returns.

 Some trackers offer extra features like activity monitoring, health data, and custom safety zones, which can be useful for some owners.

 On the whole, Bluetooth is good for short-range, within-building use, while GPS trackers offer superior real-time, long-distance tracking, making them better for the real outdoors.
-Our view is, you really do need GPS, or a device that uses both.
-GPS does uses more battery life than Bluetooth.
-Tractive, which I use, is one of those that uses both, to save power.
-Others may prefer other devices, but I can only tell you of my own experience.
+My view is, get GPS, or a device that uses both.
+GPS does uses more battery life than Bluetooth, which is a disadvantage for a dog that's missing for more than a day or two.
+Tractive, which I use, is one of those that uses Bluetooth as well to save power.
+Julia loves Pebblebee, which has much better Bluetooth range than Air Tag, so is a really viable option with very long battery life.
+Others may prefer other devices, but we can only tell you of our own experience.

 Air tags, in my view, can be a great back-up.
 They really aren’t right for live tracking, and may not give a signal at all, as they rely on bouncing off nearby apple devices.
 I can see my sister’s dog from 100 miles away, but not always one of my dogs in my garden!
 The reason I have air tags, in special air tag collars, on my dogs, remembering that the trauma of losing Milo is still very real. is in case they were missing after their tracker battery runs out.
-Air tag batteries last a couple of years.
-Friends swear by their air tags, however, or love others such as Pebblebee or Chipolo that use the same system and the ‘Find MY’ app.
+Air tag batteries last up to a couple of years.
+Friends swear by their air tags, however, and we've mentioned Pebblebee or maybe Chipolo that use the same system with better range, plus the ‘Find My’ app.

 So, hoping that helps, check out some reviews, ask people locally and decide.
 But please, get a tracker.